harshaterala/Extraction-Of-Patient-Data-/README.md

-# Extraction-Of-Patient-Data-
+# Extraction-Of-Patient-Data
-The project extracts the patent data from the forms
+The project extracts the patent data from the medical reports or forms.